-But you’ll need to keep the blinds closed.
+However, you’ll have to keep the blinds closed.
 Some people roll them up to keep the sunlight pointing up and out of your home.
-While other people close them downward because it creates a darker atmosphere.
+While other people close them down because it creates a darker atmosphere.
 This is really a personal choice of which you think works better.

 2. Close the Doors

 You would be amazed at how much heat travels through your doors.
 Even if you have a screen or storm door in place.